Reviewed by Lisa Blohm, PhD, MSN, RN

 If you keep finding bruises and wondering how on earth you got them, you may have a deficiency in Vitamins C, K, or B2.
 These bruises can occur anywhere on the body, but most often appear on the arms and legs — the most common areas for us to get bumped.

 A healthy diet change can usually resolve bruising problems within a couple of months.
 A powerful daily multi-vitamin is also helpful.
-Keep in mind, excessive bruising can also be a sign of more serious health conditions, so be sure to check it out with your doctor.
+The use of aspirin or other anticoagulants (blood thinners) can also cause bruising.
+This is a symptom that requires medical attention as it can also indicate problems with your platelets (the blood cells that cause blood to clot after an injury).
+Excessive bruising can also be a sign of more serious health conditions, so be sure to check it out with your doctor.

 Resolving Dark Circles Under Eyes